 On 15 March 2013, the African Court issued a provisional measures order, requiring the Kenyan Government to (i) immediately reinstate the restrictions it had imposed on land transactions in the Mau Forest Complex, and (ii) refrain from any act/thing that would/might irreparably prejudice the main application, until the African Court gives its final decision in the case.
 The order was issued as the African Court considered that ‘there is a situation of extreme gravity and urgency, as well as a risk of irreparable harm to the [rights of the] Ogiek of the Mau Forest’.

 On 27 and 28 November 2014, the African Court heard arguments from the African Commission legal team as well as two Ogiek witnesses, an expert witness, and an intervention by MRG on behalf of the original Complainants.
 MRG also supported 25 Ogiek to attend the hearing in person and supported a further 40 Ogiek to view the hearing live in Kenya via the live stream link.
-The case remains pending and we are hopeful for judgment by early 2017.

-In the meantime, there have been continuing violations of the provisional measures order, with a violent eviction of approximately 1,000 Ogiek and police intimidation.
+Despite the case, there have been continuing violations of the provisional measures order, with a violent eviction of approximately 1,000 Ogiek and police intimidation.
 In May 2017, the Committee on the Elimination of All Forms of Racial Discrimination noted its concern in response to reports of ongoing forced evictions that were brought to the Committee’s attention.
 The Kenyan Government has also announced its plans for the Mau Forest Complex, which will soon become government land and its inhabitants relocated.
 MRG issued a firm statement at the March 2016 session of the United Nations Human Rights Council on this.